 Peter and I are getting so DIY crafty it’s insane!
 This has to be one of my favorite projects so far!
 It was so easy to convert a crib into a desk.

 And isn’t it super cute!?!
-Naturally I was inspired by Pinterest, see the original project over at A Little Learning For Two.
+Naturally I was inspired by Pinterest projects like this one.

 Converting Elliot’s baby crib into a desk killed several birds for us…